 The APS program helps those adults who need assistance in dealing with abusive, neglectful or exploitive situations.
 Those who are most frail, dependent and socially isolated are at highest risk.
 Adult Protective Services social workers provide protective services to these adults, with their consent.
 This service is provided for adults who reside:

-- in adult care homes and other facilities licensed by the Kansas Department for Aging and Disability Services when the perpetrator is not a resident of or on the staff of the facility
+- in facilities licensed by the Kansas Department for Aging and Disability Services when the perpetrator is not a resident of or staff of the facility

 The Kansas Department of Health and Environment (KDHE) investigates allegations of abuse, neglect and exploitation when the alleged perpetrator is a licensed or certified employee providing services through a KDHE licensed Home Health Agency unless the adult is receiving Home and Community Based Services (HCBS).
 APS is responsible for investigating in those instances.